 The inputs to this procedure are the Compact frame to be secured, the SecurityLevel, KeySource, and KeyIndex parameters.
 The inputs are as follows:

-⎯ SecurityLevel shall be set to secCompactFrameSecurityLevel
+⎯ SecurityLevel shall be set to the Security Level element inside the CompactSecurityParams element in the MCPS-DATA.request primitive.

-⎯ KeySource shall be set to the extended address as described in 10.38.9.2.3
+⎯ KeySource shall be set to the KeySource element inside the CompactSecurityParams element in the MCPS-DATA.request primitive.

-⎯ KeyIndex shall be set to the Key ID field of the Compact frame to be secured
+⎯ KeyIndex shall be set to the KeyIndex element inside the CompactSecurityParams element in the MCPS-DATA.request primitive.

 The outputs from this procedure are the Status of the procedure and, if this Status is SUCCESS, the secured Compact frame.